UCDenver-ccp/datasource/README.md

 is a script available that will kick of RDF generation for a specific file parser based on an integer argument.

-#### Integer -to- File mappings
+#### Integer-to-File mappings
+To see the integer-to-file mappings, run:
+`mvn -f datasource-rdfizer/scripts/pom-rdf-gen-ids.xml exec:exec`

-To see the integer-to-file mappings, run edu.ucdenver.ccp.datasource.rdfizer.rdf.ice.FileDataSource.main() Note that due to licensing issues, some files are not available for download directly.
+Note that due to licensing issues, some files are not available for download directly.
 The resources denoted in italics below must be manually obtained in order to be used.
 Those resources not listed in italics are capable of being automatically downloaded at